-Android smartphones have Lithium-ion batteries that degrade naturally with routine charging and after a while, they discharge faster than when they were new.
-So, keep an eye on your phone’s battery health and know how much is the battery capacity compared to when it was new.
+Smartphone batteries degrade naturally with routine charging, and after a while, they discharge faster than when they were new.
+So, keeping an eye on your phone’s battery health and knowing how much battery capacity it has will allow you to make changes on how you charge and discharge the battery.
 It would help you to plan your phone usage and ensure it remains powered throughout the day.
 You can also implement proper charging practices.
 To do all these, you would want to know how to check battery health in Android phones.
 Here’s how you do that:

 Table of Contents